Merchant Taylors' Boys' School, Crosby: Academic attainment

-Sports and extracurricular activities
+Extracurricular activities

 The primary sports played by the school are rugby union, field hockey and cricket, however association football as well as samoan cricket have both recently been introduced as an 'official' school sport and looks set to challenge the more established sports over the coming years.
 The school also has a boat house which is currently on loan to Southport Dragon Boat Club, in the nearby town of Southport for its rowing team.
 The rowing team compete in national races with a number of boys competing at national level every year.
 The rugby coaching staff includes former Scottish international Ian McKie, and included Mike Slemen, former England and British and Irish Lions international and England team selector until his death in 2020.

 The school also has a Combined Cadet Force, run in conjunction with Merchant Taylors' Girls' School, headed by Contingent Commander, Major (CCF) Helen Irwin.
 Her predecessors include Lieutenant Colonel (CCF), Mike Slemen, Squadron Leader Mark Stanley RAFAC (formerly RAFVR(T)) and Lieutenant Colonel (CCF), Paul Irvine.
 The Army section of MTS CCF is badged as Duke of Lancaster's Regiment (King's Regiment until July 2006).
 In 2015, Merchant Taylors' CCF celebrated its centenary year.
-A new banner was presented in the nearby St. Faith's Church, with The Duke of York in attendance.
+A new banner was presented in the nearby St. Faith's Church, with the then Duke of York in attendance.

 In December 2011, the £5.5m Ian Robinson Sports Centre was opened.
 Facilities include a climbing wall, fitness suite, sports hall and dance studio.
 The Sports Centre is named after ex Head of Rugby, Ian Robinson, who died on a school sports tour in Australia after a white water rafting accident in 2007.

-Other facilities include a heated indoor swimming pool on site (which is now no longer in use due to maintenance issues), a language laboratory, extensive playing fields, fully equipped science laboratories, an art and design suite, cricket nets, a self-contained music block and a share of Northern Club's facilities.
+Other facilities include a heated indoor swimming pool on site (which has been emptied and eventually closed permanently in 2020 due to leaking and other maintenance issues so substantial that the cost of rectifying same remains prohibitive), a language laboratory, extensive playing fields, fully equipped science laboratories, an art and design suite, cricket nets, a self-contained music block and a share of Northern Club's facilities.